Adaptive multilevel subset simulation with selective refinement: Numerical Results

-We compare standard MC, the classical subset simulation with and without selective refinement, as well as our proposed multilevel subset simulation.
-For the subset simulation, we apply $K=5$ subsets such that all $\Pr(F_j\mid F_{j-1})\approx[0.1,0.2]$, where we choose the threshold values $(y_5,y_4,y_3,y_2,y_1,y_0) = (-3.8,-3.3,-2.8,-2,-1.3,\infty)$.
-In contrast, for the multilevel subset simulation we choose $y_\ell$ following Lemma~\ref{lem:subset} and let the number of subsets increase according to $L\propto \log({\mathrm{TOL}}^{-1})$.
-For the estimation of $\tilde P_1$ in \eqref{eq:ML_estimator} we apply a standard MC estimate.
+We compare standard MC, classical subset simulation with and without selective refinement, as well as our proposed adaptive multilevel subset simulation algorithm, choosing $L\propto \log({\mathrm{TOL}}^{-1})$ in all cases, where $\mathrm{TOL}$ is the required tolerance.
+For subset simulation, we use $K=5$ subsets such that all $\Pr(F_j\mid F_{j-1})\approx[0.1,0.2]$, where we choose the threshold values $(y_5,y_4,y_3,y_2,y_1,y_0) = (-3.8,-3.3,-2.8,-2,-1.3,\;\infty)$.
+In contrast, for multilevel subset simulation we choose $y_\ell$ following Lemma~\ref{lem:subset} and let the number of subsets increase depending on the size of $L$.
+For the estimation of $\widehat P_1$ in \eqref{eq:ML_estimator} we apply a standard MC estimate.
 The highest accuracy level $L$ and the numbers of samples on each subset ($N_j$ and $N_\ell$ resp.) are chosen according to the assumptions in Theorems~\ref{thm:complexity_sus} and \ref{thm:complexity_ML}, respectively.

-Fig.\ \ref{fig:toyexample:cost_tol} shows the estimated c.o.v.~$\delta(\widehat P)$ using the true reference probability of equation~\eqref{eq:ref_prob} for the different applied estimators plotted against the computational cost.
+Fig.\ \ref{fig:toyexample:cost_tol} shows the estimated rRMSE~$\delta(\widehat P)$ using the true reference probability of equation~\eqref{eq:ref_prob} plotted against the computational cost for the different applied estimators.
 We have used $100$ runs for building the estimates of $\delta(\widehat P)$ for each algorithm.